 Pillar 1 supports partnerships between companies and civil society organisations.
-FVO aims to set up multi-stakeholder projects to identify and stop RBC risks or misconduct in international value chains.
+FVO aims to set up multi-stakeholder projects to identify and stop CSR risks or misconduct in international value chains.

 Pillar 2 is available in Dutch only.
 For more information on Pillar 2, see the Dutch information page on FVO Partnerships Pillar 2.

-Around the world, numerous RBC risks and misconducts can be found in the value chains of Dutch companies.
+Around the world, numerous CSR risks and misconducts can be found in the value chains of Dutch companies.
 Such as harm to the natural environment through pollution or reduction of biodiversity, human rights violations during land acquisitions and poor working conditions in factories in producer countries.

 Individual companies or civil society organisations cannot tackle misconduct in international value chains alone.
 Collaboration is required to amplify the impact and leverage in the value chains.
-Joint efforts such as these facilitate better implementation of due diligence (appropriate care with RBC issues) into the business processes of Dutch companies.
+Joint efforts such as these facilitate better implementation of due diligence (appropriate care with CSR issues) into the business processes of Dutch companies.
 This has a positive impact on local manufacturing conditions in producer countries.

 Sustainable Development Goals

 The UN Social Development Goals (SDGs) has stated to achieve 17 sustainability goals by 2025 at the very latest.
 By joining the FVO programme and boosting sustainability within the international value chains, you help to fulfil one or more objectives within your leverage.
 The term 'leverage' refers to the extent to which you can influence working conditions within your supplier's companies.
 FVO tries to support the following objectives, among others:

 - SDG 5: Gender equality and empowerment of all women and girls;

 - SDG 8: Inclusive and sustainable economic growth, full and productive employment and decent work for all;

 - SDG 12: Responsible consumption and production;

 - SDG 17: Strengthening global partnerships for sustainable development goals.